ATNoG/pei-nwdaf-microsite/docs/Milestones/MS1 - Inception/context.md

 An MLOps pipeline automates and orchestrates each of these stages—data ingestion, preprocessing, training, validation, deployment, monitoring, and governance—ensuring that the end-to-end process is reproducible, auditable, and secure.
 It enforces traceability, version control, and compliance through integration with AI TRiSM principles, ensuring that every model decision is explainable and accountable.

 In the context of this project, the MLOps pipeline is the foundation for intelligent network management.
 It continuously transforms data from the NWDAF into actionable intelligence, enabling predictive analytics and adaptive optimization.
 By maintaining a closed feedback loop between model training and network behavior, the pipeline ensures that the system evolves dynamically with changing network conditions—achieving the vision of autonomous, self-healing, and self-optimizing networks.

+## Security

+As networks become increasingly data-driven and interconnected, security emerges as a foundational pillar for ensuring trust, resilience, and privacy across all layers of operation.
+The massive influx of user data—from mobile devices, IoT sensors, and mission-critical systems—introduces complex challenges related to data protection, identity management, and secure information exchange.
+In next-generation networks such as 5G and 6G, where virtualization, edge computing, and AI-driven automation converge, the attack surface expands exponentially, demanding robust, adaptive, and intelligent security mechanisms.
+Security can no longer be treated as a static perimeter defense; it must be embedded natively into the network and MLOps pipeline, enabling continuous monitoring, dynamic threat detection, and automated response.
+This includes safeguarding user data through encryption and anonymization, securing APIs and data streams through authentication and access control, and ensuring model integrity against adversarial manipulation.
+Ultimately, the goal is to establish a zero-trust architecture that upholds confidentiality, integrity, and availability, ensuring that as networks evolve to become more autonomous, they remain secure, compliant, and trustworthy by design.

 ## Trust, Risk, and Security Management (AI TRiSM / RIGOROUS)